donaldkaz/Eruven/content/The Encyclopedia of Eruven/History & Myths/Creation Myth.md

 In mourning for his destroyed children, in mourning for his dead brother, Neph created [[The Law of Magic]].
 In opposition to Worship, Neph granted access to his essence and power to any being who obeyed his esoteric rules, who learned the secrets of the [[First Language]], the speech of his dead children.

 Good, evil, these concepts had no meaning to Neph.
 He did not desire worship from any source.
 Those who used his power would never know him, never know his mind.
 But by using his power, he would be dimly reminded of his children, and their lost connection to him.

+Finally, at the twilight of creation when the fashion among the gods for creating new, intelligent, species was petering out, Vek created his own people to inhabit the world.
+He created the [[Orcs]], a people whose blood flowed with the same fire that Vek had put within the world at its creation.